rust-lang/rfcs/text/0000-box-error-alias.md

-reflects the fact that errors perform a multitude of functions, and these different functions require different implementations: for example, if errors are regularly encountered in a real-time thread, then one would not want their creation to involve an allocation or the indirection of a trait object, whereas for a cli app, most errors may not occur on the happy path, and so their performance is inconsequential.
-Likewise, a low-level library may want fine-grained control of error handling and recovery, whereas a cli app may only want to handle a small subset of errors, simply printing a message to screen for the rest.
+reflects the fact that errors perform a multitude of functions, and these different functions require different implementations: for example, if errors are regularly encountered in a real-time thread, then one would not want their creation to involve an allocation or the indirection of a trait object, whereas for a CLI app, most errors may not occur on the happy path, and so their performance is inconsequential.
+Likewise, a low-level library may want fine-grained control of error handling and recovery, whereas a CLI app may only want to handle a small subset of errors, simply printing a message to screen for the rest.

-The error trait in rust's standard library provides a helpful way to perform two tasks: firstly it requires a Display implementation - so all errors can be logged/written/etc, and secondly it provides the error with the option of exposing another inner error, thereby allowing chains of errors to be created.
-[Research into the best way to represent errors](https://internals.rust-lang.org/t/thoughts-on-error-context-in-error-handling-libraries/10349/4) is ongoing in rust, and this RFC does not attempt to resolve the discussion around how error handling in rust should evolve.
+The error trait in Rust's standard library provides a helpful way to perform two tasks: firstly it requires a `Display` implementation - so all errors can be logged/written/etc, and secondly it provides the error with the option of exposing another inner error, thereby allowing chains of errors to be created.
+[Research into the best way to represent errors](https://internals.rust-lang.org/t/thoughts-on-error-context-in-error-handling-libraries/10349/4) is ongoing in Rust, and this RFC does not attempt to resolve the discussion around how error handling in Rust should evolve.
 Instead, it proposes a simple type alias to serve the following motivations

  1. A unified name for boxed errors, to make them easier to recognise,